 "Some people tried to come out en masse this morning to protest the deaths of holiday-goers on Sunday and also demand the release of people arrested during the celebrations," said Nimona Negash, a tuk-tuk driver in Bishoftu, where Sunday's disaster happened.

 He said family members of people who died in Sunday's stampede and others looking for their relatives were flocking to Bishoftu, creating tension there.
-He said he heard about 200 people had been arrested.

-According to the New York-based Human Rights Watch group at least 500 people have been killed by security forces since anti-government protests began in November.
+According to the New York-based Human Rights Watch group, at least 500 people have been killed by security forces since anti-government protests began in November.
 Though demonstrations started among the Oromo, Ethiopia's biggest ethnic group, they later spread to the Amhara, the second most populous group.

 Both groups say that a ruling coalition is dominated by the Tigray ethnic group, which makes up about 6 percent of the population.